 At the same time, several studies have shown that a nap of 20, 30 minutes or longer had no more positive impact on performance than a 10-minute nap (power nap).
 On the contrary, those who nap longer at lunchtime are less likely to perform well for at least 30 minutes afterwards.
-According to scientists, this could be due to the fact that these people have entered the deep sleep phase, which tends to result in sleep inertia after waking up.3 4 However, the nap should not be much shorter than 10 minutes, because a nap of 30-90 seconds had no positive influence on the performance at all.5
+According to scientists, this could be due to the fact that these people have entered the deep sleep phase, which tends to result in sleep inertia after waking up.^{3 4} However, the nap should not be much shorter than 10 minutes, because a nap of 30-90 seconds had no positive influence on the performance at all.5

 You can find more tips and tricks for sleeping in chapter 5 tips and tricks for your sleep.
-If you would like to get additional help for your sleep problems, you are welcome to use a personal coaching session with our experienced sleep consultants.
-You can book these sessions on our website.